telerik/ajax-docs/deployment/using-the-global-assembly-cache.md

 The [Telerik® UI for ASP.NET AJAX assemblies]({%slug introduction/installation/included-assemblies%}) are standard .NET assemblies, so all generic rules apply to them as well.

-What we advise is that you **keep the Telerik.Web.Design.dll assembly in the GAC on your development machine (it is not needed in production)**(our installation wizard will put it there) in order to have access to the design-time mode of the controls, and **reference the other assemblies (Telerik.Web.UI.dll and Telerik.Web.UI.Skins.dll) from the BIN folder**.
+>tip We advise is that you reference [all Telerik.Web.* assemblies]({%slug introduction/installation/included-assemblies%}) (including Telerik.Web.Design.dll) from the BIN folder of your project.

 This article contains the following sections: